pulzze/autoflow-documentation/docs/Documentation/Advanced Guide/log/Index.md

 ## How to access the logs?

 Log management and analysis tools are commonly used to parse, aggregate, search, and visualize log data.
-They enable administrators and developers to identify issues, track system behavior, troubleshoot problems, and improve system performance and security.
+They enable administrators and developers identify issues, track system behavior, troubleshoot problems, and improve system performance and security.

-API AutoFlow provides flexible way to access the logs
+API AutoFlow provides a flexible way to access the logs

 ### Download Logs